 Feeling anxious or “on edge”

-These should resolve within a few days.
-After about a week, you can truly assess how you feel without caffeine.
+These should resolve within a week or so, at which point you can assess how you feel without caffeine.
 To make the experience as smooth as possible…

-If you don’t notice any differences once you quit coffee, then I’d say go back to drinking it in moderation to reap all the great benefits.
+If you don’t notice any differences, then by all means, go back to drinking coffee or tea in moderation to reap all the great benefits.

 Mark Sisson is the founder of Mark’s Daily Apple, godfather to the Primal food and lifestyle movement, and the New York Times bestselling author of The Keto Reset Diet.
 His latest book is Keto for Life, where he discusses how he combines the keto diet with a Primal lifestyle for optimal health and longevity.
 Mark is the author of numerous other books as well, including The Primal Blueprint, which was credited with turbocharging the growth of the primal/paleo movement back in 2009.
 After spending three decades researching and educating folks on why food is the key component to achieving and maintaining optimal wellness, Mark launched Primal Kitchen, a real-food company that creates Primal/paleo, keto, and Whole30-friendly kitchen staples.